Shenseye/shenseye.github.io/_posts/2015-10-10-Angular-Day-7.md

 To be honest i learned not thing from this lesson.
 It is exactly the same thing as day 5.
 The only new thing is $routeParams service.
 From what i see i think it act like an object that hold parameter as property from the route.
-Any this day i made another toy project from FreeCodeCamp - A Caculator.
+Anyway this day i made another toy project from FreeCodeCamp - A Caculator.
 I made it using JQuery not Angular because i think using Angular for this simple thing is too complicated.
 I will show it here anyway.
-And beside that with this thing done, i only have to finish two project to claim my FreeCodeCamp FrontEnd Certificate.
+And beside that, with this thing done, i only have to finish two project to claim my FreeCodeCamp FrontEnd Certificate.

 ## The FreeCodeCamp Caculator